Gmsh is an open source 3D finite element mesh generator with a built-in CAD

 engine and post-processor.
 Its design goal is to provide a fast, light and

 capabilities.
-Gmsh is built around four modules: geometry, mesh, solver and
+Gmsh is built

-Gmsh's own scripting language (.geo
+language (.geo

-files), or using the C++, C,
+files), or through the C++, C, Python, Julia and

 Gmsh is distributed under the terms of the GNU General Public License (GPL):

-pip install --upgrade
+pip install

-gmsh
+--upgrade gmsh

 '